 The CM system is responsible for monitoring of the pre-defined risk limits.
 The limits can either be configured as notification limits, soft limits or hard limits.
-In case of a breach of any of the limits, the escalation procedures are followed as described in the Global Risk Management Framework (Annex 17) of the Privium Handbook.
+In case of a breach of any of the limits, the escalation procedures are followed as described in the Global Risk Management Framework

 On a monthly basis the Risk Committee of the Fund Manager meets to discuss the performances and risks of the Fund.
 Any breaches are thoroughly discussed during these meetings.
-Additionally, a yearly Risk Evaluation and Product Review is conducted.
+Additionally, a yearly Risk Evaluation and Product Review is conducted

 In 2016 Privium's senior management team decided to engage an external party in the annual evaluation of the internal processes.
 This audit primarily focusses on risk management and compliance processes.
-In Q4 2024 and during the first two months of 2025 this audit was performed and the findings were reported to Privium's management.
+In Q4 2023 and during the first two months of 2024 this audit was performed and the findings were reported to Privium's management.
 The audit did not demonstrate any material deviations.